gitbiruk2010/Fetching-Dog-Data-with-JavaScript/README.md

 3. ensure internet connectivity for api calls in `script.js`.

 ## notes
-- replace `path_to_logo.png` in `index.html` with the actual path to your logo image.
-- customize the content in the footer as needed.
+- feel free to clone and customize the content as you wish... cheers!